 We will spend the day at Mud Lake discovering the wild animals who are preparing for the winter.
 Will they be napping all winter?
 Will they nap and then play?
 Will they wander the forest every day?
 How do the wild animals survive the winter?
 Squirrel’s Kitchen, Mountain Lions, slumbering bears and migrating birds.
 Let’s play games, make art and discover the signs of their survival.

-Monday, November 25 Tuesday, November 26: Indigenous People Discovery
+Monday, November 25 Tuesday, November 26: Indigenous People Days

 The Arapaho and Ute Natives explored the rugged Rocky Mountains on hunting and foraging trips.
 The wonderous world of Native American’s will come to life with special guests.
 We will integrate native crafts, such as dream catchers, explore totem animals and plants and different types of shelters.
 How did the Native Americans survive the brutal winters?
 Join us on this amazing exploration!